Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

                             or more. `9.5M` = alert when 9.5 MiB or more is used.
                             Other self-explanatory examples are `95%USED`,
                             `5%FREE`, `9.5GFREE`, `1400GUSED`.
 Default: 95%USED
+      --exclude-pattern EXCLUDE_PATTERN
-      --ignore IGNORE       Mountpoint to be ignored (repeating).
-The mountpoint is ignored if it starts with the specified value.
-                            Example: "/boot" ignores "/boot" as well as "/boot/efi".
+                            Any line matching this pattern (case-insensitive) will count as a exclude.
+The mountpoint is excluded if it contains the specified value.
+Example: "boot" excludes "/boot" as well as "/boot/efi".
+Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
-Default: []
+Includes are matched before excludes.
+      --exclude-regex EXCLUDE_REGEX
+                            Any line matching this python regex (case-insensitive) will count as a exclude.
+Can be specified multiple times.
+On Windows, use drive letters without backslash ("Y:" or "Y").
+Includes are matched before excludes.
+      --include-pattern INCLUDE_PATTERN
+                            Any line matching this pattern (case-insensitive) will count as a include.
+The mountpoint is included if it contains the specified value.
+Example: "boot" includes "/boot" as well as "/boot/efi".
+Can be specified multiple times.
+On Windows, use drive letters without backslash ("Y:" or "Y").
+Includes are matched before excludes.
+      --include-regex INCLUDE_REGEX
+                            Any line matching this python regex (case-insensitive) will count as a include.
+Can be specified multiple times.
+On Windows, use drive letters without backslash ("Y:" or "Y").
+Includes are matched before excludes.
       -w WARN, --warning WARN
                             Warning threshold, of the form
                             "<number>[unit][method]", where unit is one of